 Deniz: And personally, what’s been the biggest lesson for you as a leader building these kinds of events and retail moments?

-Tina: What’s challenged me the most?
-Yeah.
-It’s being flexible and being able to pivot.
-This event, for example, it was supposed to be, we were supposed to have the last night’s events outside in the garden, and today we can pop up throughout the market, but we had to pivot really quickly.
-Literally the day of, and so we’re like scrambling, trying to figure things out, having one over here.
+Tina: It’s being flexible and able to pivot.
+For example, we were supposed to have last night’s event outside in the garden, but we had to pivot quickly due to the weather and move the event inside the day of.
 But that’s the fun part of building a business.
-It’s being able to pivot and think creatively about, like, what the next alternative is, what’s plan B?
+It’s being able to pivot and think creatively and find solutions.

 Continuing the Momentum